yuki-yano10/CrosSplice/README.md

 <br>

-4. Define Hijacked SJ and Primary novel SJ, and Create an input file.
+### 4. Define Hijacked SJ and Primary novel SJ, and Create an input file.

-From the remaining SNVs, hijacked SJ and primary SJ are difined for each variant (SSCV candidate).
+From the remaining variants, **hijacked SJ** and **primary SJ** are difined for each variant (SSCV candidate).
-Then, create an input file in the following format, using the script below.
+Then, create an input file (*.merge.txt) in the following format, using the script below.

 <br>

 Format

 ```